The APOSTLE project: Local Group kinematic mass constraints and simulation candidate selection

 Volumes around the $12$ selected pairs were carefully configured in the initial conditions of the { DOVE} simulation so that the inner $2$-$3$ Mpc spherical regions centred on the mid-point of the pairs contain no ``boundary'' particles at $z=0$ \citep[for details of this ``zoom-in'' technique, see][]{Power2003,Jenkins2013}.
 For each candidate pair, initial conditions were constructed at three levels of resolution using second-order Lagrangian perturbation theory \citep{Jenkins2010}.
-(Further details are provided in the Appendix A.) Resolution levels are labelled LR, MR, and HR (low, medium, and high resolution), where LR is equivalent to { DOVE}, MR is a factor of $\sim 10$ improvement in mass resolution over LR, and HR is another factor of $\sim 10$ improvement over MR. The method used to make the zoom initial conditions has been described in \citet{Jenkins2013}.
+(Further details are provided in the Appendix A.) Resolution levels are labelled L1, L2, and L3 (high, medium, and low resolution), where L3 is equivalent to { DOVE}, L2 is a factor of $\sim 10$ improvement in mass resolution over L3, and L1 is another factor of $\sim 10$ improvement over L2.
+The method used to make the zoom initial conditions has been described in \citet{Jenkins2013}.
 Particles masses, softening lengths, and other numerical parameters for each resolution level are summarized in Table~\ref{TabLGSims}.

 Each run was performed twice, with one run neglecting the baryonic component (i.e., assigning all the matter to the dark matter component, hereafter referred to as dark-matter-only or ``DMO'' runs) and the other using the { EAGLE} code described in Sec.~\ref{SecCode}.
 Note that the cosmology assumed for the { APOSTLE} runs is the same as that of { DOVE} (see Table~\ref{TabCosmology}), which differs slightly from that of { EAGLE}.
 These differences, however, are very small, and are expected to have a negligible effect on our results.
-At the time of writing, only two volumes had been completed at the highest (HR) resolution; AP-1 and AP-4.
+At the time of writing, only two volumes had been completed at the highest (L1) resolution; AP-1 and AP-4.